automataIA/wasm-typst-studio-rs/README.md

 # Typst Studio WASM

-A modern, web-based [Typst](https://typst.app) editor built entirely in Rust using WebAssembly.
-Write and preview Typst documents directly in your browser with real-time compilation, syntax highlighting, and multi-page support.
+A modern [Typst](https://typst.app) editor built entirely in Rust using WebAssembly.
+Available as both a **web application** and a **native desktop app** (via Tauri).
+Write and preview Typst documents with real-time compilation, syntax highlighting, and multi-page support.

 ## ✨ Features

+### Core Features
 - **🚀 100% Rust + WASM** - No JavaScript required, fully compiled to WebAssembly
 - **📝 Live Preview** - Real-time Typst compilation as you type
 - **🎨 Syntax Highlighting** - VSCode Dark+ theme with comprehensive Typst syntax support